taesiri/blog/_posts/2019-01-18-a-quest-for-fixing-recommendation-systems.md

 1. Is a specific Video, Author (Youtuber) or Category reachable from a particular starting point?
 1. Better Questions?

 In the 3rd question, I tossed a term **Content Deviation** which by that I mean how does the content change over time. (let say we started with a video in *"sport"* category, after pressing Next button *X* times, which category we will be in?).
 These questions are relatively simple to answer, the only challenge we have to face for solving them is mining/extracting Youtube's recommendation graph.
-The harder problem one can think is to reverse engineer Youtube's recommendation algorithm.

-## Grab Youtube
+## Exploring Youtube

 For extracting and Analyzing Youtube's Recommendation System, I use three things: Javascript, Puppeteer, and Neo4J.
 Puppeteer is a headless Chrome Node API, which helps me to navigate Youtube.
 Neo4J is my favorite graph database for storing extracted recommendation chains/graphs.